-She’s very kindly offering 10% off for my readers- just use code SAVE10% here!
+On top of that, the author is very kindly offering an extra 10% off for my readers- just use code SAVE10% here!

 Reform Stead is a hub for all things homesteading and natural living/farming/gardening.
 It has a ton of information for anyone hoping to live holistically and in a way that’s healthy for the land and your family!

 I’m excited to tell you about an awesome planner (that’s more like an entire garden planning program) because I know it’ll be a huge help to your gardening.

 This website contains affiliate links- meaning that if you follow a link to something I recommend, I might receive a small commission at no extra cost to you.
 I only recommend products I love!
 More info here.
 Full disclosure- I received this planner in exchange for my honest review.
 All opinions are my own.

 Why you should use a vegetable garden planner this year